 Assistant Professor, Teaching Stream - Nursing

-The Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto invites applications for up to two (2) fulltime teaching-stream positions at the rank of Assistant Professor, Teaching Stream in the field of Nursing to begin on July 1, 2017.
+The Lawrence S. Bloomberg Faculty of Nursing at the University of Toronto invites applications for a full time position at the rank of Assistant Professor, Teaching Stream in the field of Nursing to begin on July 1, 2018.
+The successful candidate will also be eligible for the position of Director, Undergraduate Program for a term of five years in the first instance, renewable subject to successful review.

 Toronto is one of the world's most dynamic and multicultural cities.
 The population of the Greater Toronto Region is nearly 6 million, making it one of the largest metropolitan regions in North America.
 Over 150 languages are spoken in the city, and half of the city's population was born outside Canada.
 It is Canada's number-one tourist destination.